Khyber Pass: Post-1947

 Following the partition of India in 1947, the Khyber Pass became part of Pakistan.
 Passenger services through the pass have been intermittent, with the Khyber Steam Safari, a joint venture between a private company and Pakistan Railways, operating in the 1990s.

-The Pass became widely known to thousands of Westerners and Japanese who traveled it in the days of the hippie trail, taking a bus or car from Kabul to the Afghan border.
+The Pass became widely known to thousands of Westerners and Japanese who travelled it in the days of the hippie trail, taking a bus or car from Kabul to the Afghan border.
 At the Pakistani frontier post, travellers were advised not to wander away from the road, as the location was a barely controlled Federally Administered Tribal Area.
 Then, after customs formalities, a quick daylight drive through the Pass was made.
 Monuments left by British Indian Army units from the era of British colonial rule, as well as hillside forts, could be viewed from the highway.

-The area of the Khyber Pass has been connected with a counterfeit arms industry that makes various types of weapons known to gun collectors as Khyber Pass copies using local steel and blacksmiths' forges.
-To the north of the Khyber Pass lies the country of the Shalmani tribe and Mullagori tribe.
-To the south is Afridi Tirah, while the inhabitants of villages in the Pass itself are Afridi clansmen.
-Throughout the centuries, Pashtun clans, particularly the Afridis and the Afghan Shinwari, have regarded the Pass as their own preserve and have levied a toll on travellers for safe conduct.
-Since this has long been their main source of income, resistance to challenges to the Shinwari's authority has often been fierce.